divio/divio-cloud-docs/introduction/django-06-refinements.rst

 We now have a working application, that functions in multiple environments and takes its configuration for the services it requires from environment-provided variables.

-However, there a number of refinements we can make.
+However, there are a number of refinements we can make.

 Configure ``ALLOWED_HOSTS``